 This is aimed at apprentices and entry-level roles like mechanics.
-In this test, you will be asked questions about basic mechanical principles to assess your aptitude.
-The MAT has 36 questions to be answered in 20 minutes.
+In the Ramsay aptitude test, you will be asked questions about basic mechanical principles to assess your aptitude.
+The Ramsay MAT test has 36 questions to be answered in 20 minutes.

 This is the most common version of the assessment and the one that is discussed in detail throughout this article.

 The maintenance and MultiCraft version of the Ramsay test is aimed at journey-level staff, for roles in maintenance and repair, usually.

 In the Ramsay MultiCraft test, you must demonstrate your mechanical and electrical knowledge by answering 60 questions in an hour.